By Aishvarya Varma (fetuinyou)

 Churning a perfect balance of satire and political commentary, ‘Space Force’ is a well-written comedy tv series created by Greg Daniels and Steve Carell.
 The show follows Carell in his role as the head of the Space Force, a new American venture that aims to restore their global prowess.
 With performances by long-time favorites Jane Lynch, Lisa Kudrow, and Noah Emmerich, Space Force undoubtedly makes for great dinner-time television.
 One could say that the spirit of ‘The Office’ is sprinkled on this more enigmatic version of a day at Dunder-Mifflin Paper Company.

 An Adult Animated TV Series, ‘The Midnight Gospel’ explores the multiverse like Rick and Morty.
 Surrealist Sci-Fi, the show’s protagonist is a spacecaster named Clancy Gilroy who resembles a mutation between an overgrown Mowgli and a unicorn.
 The authenticity of his adventures similarly lies somewhere between Rick and Morty & The Jungle Book, featuring heart-wrenching isolation and real-life podcasts.
 Comedian Duncan Trussell explores his own works through the Chromatic Ribbon and all its possibilities.
 An engaging and refreshing piece of fiction that could replace tears from having binged all of Rick and Morty

 If you happened to miss any of these, you’ve made a grave mistake.
 If it was because you were busy watching the new episodes released for the shows* that are so dear to you, then I’m forced to forgive you.
 If not, grab some popcorn and finish the first half of your 2020 Journey.

-Let us know what you feel about TV Series’ in 2020 in the comments below!
+Let us know what you feel about the review of these mind blowing TV Series in 2020 in the comments below!